We design digital services with deliberate consideration for people with disabilities or other challenges, so that they are not excluded.

 The team’s work has not gone unnoticed.

-Skellefteå Municipality showcased the solution to win an EU Access City Award, which recognises work that prioritises accessibility for people with disabilities.
+Skellefteå Municipality showcased the solution to win an EU Access City Award, which recognizes work that prioritizes accessibility for people with disabilities.
 TIDA was also named as a 2021 finalist in one of Sweden’s top tech competitions, the CIO Awards.
-At the time of writing, the solution was one of three finalists picked from 12 nominations in regional competition recognising digital development.
+At the time of writing, the solution was one of three finalists picked from 12 nominations in a regional competition recognizing digital development.

 “TIDA is the result of some incredible collaboration between the Design and Innovation Lab, Tietoevry Welfare, and Skellefteå Municipality,” says Ling.
 “Approximately two-thirds of Swedish municipalities are Tietoevry Welfare customers, so there is a huge opportunity to roll TIDA out commercially.
 We’re seeing a lot of interest in the solution.”